 LAUREN STRINGER is an artist, author of picture books, script writer, and theatrical designer living in Minneapolis, Minnesota.
 She received her BA in Art and Art History from the University of California, Santa Cruz and continued her art education with the Whitney Museum of American Art, Independent Study Program in NYC.
 She has exhibited her paintings and sculptures in museums and galleries across the country.
 In 1991 she received the McKnight Foundation Fellowship for sculpture.

 In 1994, Lauren Stringer illustrated her first children's picture book, Mud, written by Mary Lyn Ray, which won a Minnesota Book Award, IRA Children’s Choice Award, Crayola Kids Best Book of the Year Award and was declared a "Flying Starts" by Publisher's Weekly.
 Since Mud, Lauren has continued illustrating many award-winning picture books, including Scarecrow and Snow, both written by Cynthia Rylant, Fold Me A Poem, written by Kristine O’Connell George, Our Family Tree: An Evolution Story, written by Lisa Westberg Peters, and Tell Me About Your Day Today, written by Mem Fox.
 She wrote and illustrated Winter is the Warmest Season, a Booklist Editor’s Choice and a finalist for the Minnesota Book Award, When Stravinsky Met Nijinsky, which won the McKnight Foundation Fellowship for writing in Children’s Literature in 2012 and was a Booklist's Top Ten Art Books for 2013, and Yellow Time, a Junior Library Guild selection.
-Lauren's latest illustrated picture book, The Shape of the World, A Portrait of Frank Lloyd Wright, written by K.L.
-Going, will be published September 2017.
+Lauren's latest illustrated picture book is The Shape of the World, A Portrait of Frank Lloyd Wright, written by K.L.
+Going.

 For more about Lauren Stringer, you can follow her blogs: